CS/A65 SPI Interface

 SPI Mode

 The MMC and SD-Cards operate with SPI mode 0.
 First I thought I could use the VIA 6522 shift register (SR) to handle the SPI port.
 As it turned out, however, the VIA SR transfers data out at the first (falling) transition of its clock, so it can be latched by the second (rising) edge by the receiver.
 This would be SPI mode 3.
 You could reverse clock, but you cannot make the VIA shift our earlier.
-So there is no way to use the VIA SR. Instead I now use a bit-banging approach with CLK and MOSI.
+So - I thought - there is no way to use the VIA SR. Instead in version 1.0 I used a bit-banging approach with CLK and MOSI.

 For MISO, hoever, I decided to use an external shift register.
 This approach seemed to make sense with the VIA SR, as transfers work in both directions at the same time.
 Now it is just a convenience.